pyroll-project/pyroll-docs/docs/core/profiles.md

 ~ An approximately rectangular shaped cross-section originating from flat rolling.
   Corresponds to the {py:class}`FlatGroove`.

+`"gothic"`
+~ An approximately square-shaped cross-section with curved edges.
+  Corresponds to the {py:class}`GothicGroove`.

 `"3fold"`
 ~ A cross-section with 3-fold rotation symmetry.
   Such profiles typically originate from three-roll passes.